confluentinc/ksql/docs/operate-and-deploy/installation/server-config/security.md

 For more detail on basic authentication,
 [see above](#configure-ksqldb-for-basic-http-authentication).

-Configuring internal for SSL-mutual authentication + external for SSL encryption
+Configuring internal for SSL-mutual authentication and external for SSL encryption
 --------------------------------------------------------------------------------

 If you want to use HTTPS on `listeners` as well as use SSL mutual auth for internal communication on `ksql.internal.listener`, you will likely require two different key pairs, since your host's identity to clients may be different from its internal identity.
-In order to create such a key store, refer [below](#setting-up-a-key-store-and-trust-store).
+To create such a key store, refer [below](#setting-up-a-key-store-and-trust-store).

 In such a configuration, you must specify which key pair is used for a given listener by providing a key store alias.
 For example, if set, `ksql.ssl.keystore.alias.internal` will be used to find the key store entry with the given alias when setting up the internal listener.
 Similarly, `ksql.ssl.keystore.alias.external` is used for the client listener `listeners`.
 Below is an example configuration: